 What are NFC tags ?

 NFC (near field communication) is a wireless technology which allows for the transfer of data such as text or numbers between two NFC enabled devices.
-NFC tags, for example stickers or wristbands, contain small microchips with little aerials which can store a small amount of information for transfer to another NFC device, such as a mobile phone.
+NFC tags, for example stickers, contain small microchips with little aerials which can store a small amount of information for transfer to another NFC device, such as a mobile phone.

 What information can you store ?

 Adding data to an NFC tag is called encoding.
 There’s a wide variety of data types you can encode onto an NFC tag.
 For example, you may choose to encode a URL (web address), a telephone number or simply a small ID number.
 The data is usually stored in a particular way called NDEF (NFC data exchange format) encoding.
 This universal way of storing NFC information means that almost any NFC enabled device will be able to read and understand the data and what type of data it is.

 How much information can be stored on an NFC Tag ?

 The actual amount of data varies depending on the type of NFC tag used – different tags have different memory capacities.
 It’s worth mentioning that the memory capacity of an NFC tag is tiny compared to other memory devices you may be familiar with such as a USB stick or SD card.
 In fact, most NFC tags can store only about a sentence of text.
 An ‘Ultralight’ or NTAG210 chip NFC tag can store a URL up to 40 characters long.
 The popular NTAG213 chip NFC tag can store a URL up to around 130 characters.